-PPM PPM (pixels) PPM (pixels, penwidth)
+PPM (pixels) PPM (pixels, penwidth)

-- Selects automatic creation of a graphic export file in PPM format. - pixels is the horizontal pixel count, which defaults to 1024 if omitted. - penwidth is an integer (0,1,2 or 3) which specifies the width of the drawn lines, in thousandths of the pixel width (0 means thin). - The export file name is the problem name with plot number and sequence number appended. - The file name cannot be altered.
+- Selects automatic creation of a graphic export file in PPM format. - pixels is the horizontal pixel count, which defaults to 1024 if omitted. - penwidth is an integer (0,1,2 or 3) which specifies the width of the drawn lines, in thousandths of the pixel width (0 means thin). - The export file name is the problem name with plot number and sequence number appended.

+• The file name cannot be altered

+'''

+PRINT (n)

+PRINT (nx, ny)

-PRINT PRINT(n) PRINT(nx, ny) PRINT(nx, ny, nz)
+PRINT (nx, ny, nz)

+'''

-• Equivalent to EXPORT, EXPORT(n), EXPORT(nx,ny) and EXPORT(nx,ny,nz), respectively.
+- Equivalent to EXPORT, EXPORT(n), EXPORT(nx,ny) and EXPORT(nx,ny,nz), respectively. - NOTE: This modifier is deprecated and EXPORT [251] should be used instead.
+It has been kept only for backward compatibility.